 You’re always looking for work

-As a freelance writer, you often work on short-term contracts or one-off projects for clients.
+As a freelance writer, you often work on short-term contracts or one-off projects or write for websites that accept health article pitches.
 It’s possible to get retainers, but long-term work is rarely guaranteed.

 You apply for a full-time role once, then you’re done

 To get a job, you respond to a job ad and go through the interview process.
 Once you’re accepted, that’s it – no need to look for work anymore (until you get sick of your full-time job, that is).

 To get started as a freelance writer, the basic steps involve setting up your website and LinkedIn profile, marketing your niche skills and pitching for work.
 If you have strong writing skills, and health qualifications or significant industry experience, you can get started today.

 With fewer full-time roles available these days, employed medical writing can be difficult to break into.
 Employers tend to look for writers with several years of experience, and entry-level positions aren’t common.